-- 1. Employee has worked for the District for a minimum of ten (10) consecutive years, and - 2.
-Employee is currently at the top of their salary range, and - 3.
+An Eemployee who has worked for the District for a minimum of ten (10) consecutive years and less than 20 years, and;

+Employee is currently at the top of their salary pay range, and:

 Employee has no below standard rating on their last annual performance evaluation.

-Such employees will receive a one percent (1%) lump sum payment of annual salary each year after completion of the annual performance evaluation.
-This benefit applies to both full-time and parttime District employees.
+Such employees will receive a one percent (1%) lump sum payment of annual salary pay each year after completion of the annual performance evaluation.
+This benefit applies to both full-time and part-time District employees.
 The lump sum payment will not adjust the salary range and will not count toward the calculation of annual salary for the purpose of computing life insurance coverage or long-term disability (LTD) wages.
 At-Will Managers are not eligible for Longevity Pay.
-See Section 5.8 A below.
+See Section 5.8 A below: